SillyTavern/SillyTavern-Docs/extensions/Smart-Context.md

 #### What happens to the databases when I'm done chatting?
 Can I save them?

-Smart Context databases are cleared and automatically rebuilt each time the Extras server is restarted.
+For locally installed Extras servers, Smart Context saves the databases.
+There is no need to save them manually in usual use cases.

+For colab users, the databases are wiped when the extras server shuts down.
+Use the export button to save the database as a JSON file, and import it next time you want to use it.

 **Usually there is no need to save Smart Context databases.**

-If you injected text files into the database for your chat, you will need to do so again.

-Currently we have an Import/Export feature, which should allow you to save the chat's DB and use it again at a later date.
+Currently we have an Import/Export feature, which allows you to save the chat's DB and use it again at a later date.

 #### Can I make one big database for all of my chats to reference?